celestiaorg/docs/nodes/blobstream-relayer.md

   blobstream relayer start <flags> [flags]
 ```

 Also, you can set the necessary configuration in the relayers's TOML config file.
-You can find the latter in the relayer's home directory under `config/config.toml`.
+You can find the orchestrator's TOML config file in the relayer's home directory under `config/config.toml`.

 > **_NOTE:_** The CLI flags take precedence over the config files for the same parameters.